 Staging and photos play a much larger role- don’t skip these!

 Pre-COVID, buyers would browse condo, townhomes and detached home listings online and if they were even mildly interested, they could show up at a weekend open house and walk through the house.
-Or they could make a private appointment with their Realtor.
+Or they could make a private appointment with their Guelph real estate agent

 During COVID, many people were in lockdown and visiting a home was discouraged unless you were a serious buyer.
 As a result, the decision to view a home was scrutinized further based on what you could see on your computer or phone.
 Listing photos, staging, video and floorplans are segments of the real estate listing process.